 - Research Abstract – Applicants should provide a one-page abstract of the research project they anticipate will form the basis of the application they will prepare during the course.
 The abstract should clearly

 state:the hypothesis or major research problem/question; a general overview of specific aims; a brief description of research design and methodology; and the basic, translational, or clinical significance if the research is successfully completed.

 - Lay Abstract– Applicants should provide an abstract (

-- Current curriculum vita – The CV should be in the UTHSC-H format required by the Appointment, Promotion and Tenure Committee in the applicant’s school.
+- Current curriculum vita – The CV should be in the UTHealth format required by the Appointment, Promotion and Tenure Committee in the applicant’s school.
+CV Template

 - Letter of support from the applicant’s department chair or division director – The letter of support should identify administrative support/departmental resources that are available to help applicants meet the goal of developing an extramurally funded independent research program.
 This course requires a significant commitment of time from junior faculty participants, the mentors who will assist in grant preparation, and the teaching faculty.
 The chair’s letter should acknowledge the applicant’s current effort distribution and provide assurance that the applicant will have sufficient time available to participate in the program.

 Approval of the applications is not automatic but will be based upon the above materials with especially strong consideration given to the applicant’s cover letter and the department chair’s letter of support.
 Preference will also be given to junior faculty members who have not yet received significant research funding, but demonstrate a long-term commitment, potential, and department support to develop an independent research program.